 We have calls for applications to all our available stipends twice a year, with deadline beginning of December and April, respectively.
 The calls will be announced here in November and March.

 If you have obtained financial support from other sources to do a PhD in Copenhagen, then you only need to worry about item 2 above, but we recommend that you also in this case submit an application to one of our PhD calls (indicating that you already have financial support).

 The applications for the PhD calls will be evaluated by the research committee (Forskningsudvalg) of the department.

-If you have been offered a stipend through one of our PhD calls, Item 2 above is usually just a matter of form (see How to enroll to the PhD school at the Faculty of Sciences).
+If you have been offered a stipend through one of our PhD calls, Item 2 above is usually just a matter of form (see After accepting a PhD stipend).

 All candidates with a foreign (= non-Danish) Master's Degree must have an official evaluation, a so-called IU assessment, of their degree issued by a government agency, Danish Agency for International Education.
 It is less hassle than it may sound!
 Ask Nina Weisse to help you with this.
 It is a good idea to get this assessment as early as possible.
 You can apply for this assessment before you know if you are awarded a stipend, but not before you have completed your Masters Degree.